 Don’t necessarily move the joint around to the degree that tore it, but keep moving it.
 Just keep in mind that at a joint like this, you may quickly realize how interrelated things are in your body.
 Your clavicle moves with each breath you take.
 Muscles that attach to it also attach to your head and neck.
 It’s possible that injuring the sternoclavicular joint may cause a number of compensations to go on in and around your neck.

-In a posture as deep as Supta Kurmasana, it is very easy for tension to build in the tissues and joints.
+In a yoga posture as deep as Supta Kurmasana, it is very easy for tension to build in the tissues and joints.
 Pay attention to the sensations in your own body.
-If you’re the teacher, try to imagine being that student.
+If you’re the yoga teacher, try to imagine being that student.